 The best sort of inspiration can often come from children.
-Animator and illustrator Will Rose was captured by his niece’s excitement at the sight of a goat herder and his flock whilst in Spain.
+Animator and illustrator Will Rose found inspiration on holiday in Spain with his niece when she expressed excitement at the sight of a goat herder and his flock.
+It was this daily spectacle that prompted her to chant ‘lots and lots and lots of goats!’, sparking an idea which was to become his first animated film.

 It was after my sister Anna came back from a holiday in Spain.
 She told me the story of how they had stayed in a valley in amongst the mountains.
 Every day they would see a goat herder with his flock of goats, and my Niece Ella who was two at the time would shout ‘Lots and lots and lots of goats!’.
 As my Sister laughed through the story my imagination was sparked, and I could almost instantly visualise this silhouette of a goat herder and his flock of goats walking over ridiculously steep mountains.
 The same day I story boarded out a rough idea and I was very quickly ready to go.
 I had always wanted to make something for Ella so that I could be a ‘cool uncle’, and had wanted to make a storybook initially, so a film seemed like the next best thing.
 The opportunity arose when I had a two month period in between animation assignments, so I decided to go for it!
 I gave myself a deadline to complete the film by, and most importantly I could relax knowing that I had work coming up afterwards.

-The film has a wonderful colour palette; why did you choose to create the characters as silhouettes?
+The film has a limited but moody colour palette; why did you choose to make the characters as silhouettes?

 The look and style of any animation is very important to me.
 I have never actually worked as a designer but it is a big part of what makes me tick.
 I love working with colour, and creating simple characters that are humorous but have a strong sense of design.
 My mantra at college was always to be ‘simple but effective’ and that’s what I wanted to capture.
 When I drew the characters in my notebook for the first time I used a black felt pen, so without even intending to I had instantly created silhouettes and it developed from there.
 Drawing the characters in this way also sped up the animation process, as I removed the need to animate facial features and expressions.

-We’re always curious about studio spaces – where did you create your film ?
+We’re always curious about studio spaces – where did the film get made?

 I was pretty strapped for cash at the time and my girlfriends family very kindly let me stay with them.
 The loft or as we came to call it ‘The Factory’ was my little space where I could go and hide and create.
 Over the two months it took to make the film, me and my girlfriends Dad, Phil, also an artist, would do a nine till six shift up in the loft, and the space acted as our creative hub as we both churned out our work listening to the complete unabridged version (with all the bloody songs in!) of Lord of the rings, Count Arthur Strong, Round the Horn, Benny Goodman and a variety of other jazz artists to keep us going!
 There were friends I could have called on for help, but I decided I early on that I wanted to challenge myself.
 I used Flash and created all the walk cycles I needed and then manipulated the goats for each scene.